patrickvorgers/Home-Assistant-Import-Energy-Data/Datasources/Enphase/README.md

 # Energy provider: Enphase

-Enphase offers the option to export data from the [Enlighten Enphase Energy](https://enlighten.enphaseenergy.com/) website.
+Enphase offers the option to export data from the [Enlighten Enphase Energy](https://enlighten.enphaseenergy.com/) site.
 This data can be transformed and used to import into Home Assistant.

 **Data provided**
 - Electricity consumption - Tariff 1 - High resolution (hour interval) - kWh (Metered version)